The Wife

 But we didn’t seem to approve of Ruth in the same way we approved of her husband.
 Was it because she was not beautiful?
 I imagined my parents thinking that surely such a successful visual artist who lived in a beautiful house deserved a beautiful wife.
 And we clearly did not approve of her perfume, either.
 No, it was heavy and old fashioned, not young and modern and chic.
 It seemed to fall into the same category as the original Barbie doll—a doll my mother assured me was tacky and in bad taste—as something I craved but was too afraid to ask for.
 So even though Ruth stayed over at our house for many nights and I secretly swooned at the wake of scent that enveloped her every time she entered the room, I never asked her about her perfume.

-But even though I never learned the name of that perfume, the smell of that spicy, resinous oriental fragrance stayed with me all my life.
-Even after all these years, I could conjure up the scent so clearly that I was sure I’d be able to identify it I ever smelled it again.
-In recent years, as I’ve become fascinated again by perfumes, both modern and vintage, I’ve been quietly searching for that scent, smelling all the vintage perfumes I can get my hands on in the hopes that I’ll be track it down.
-Then, a few months ago, a friend and I decided to help a dying woman who was a perfume collector raise some funds by selling some of her perfume.
+But even though I never learned the name of that perfume, the smell of that spicy, resinous amber fragrance stayed with me all my life.
+Even after several decades, I could conjure up the scent so clearly that I was sure I’d be able to identify it I ever smelled it again.
+In recent years, as I became fascinated again by perfumes, both modern and vintage, I was quietly searching for that scent, smelling all the vintage perfumes I could get my hands on in the hopes that I could track it down.
+Then, after a few years of fruitless searching, a friend and I decided to help a dying woman who was a perfume collector raise some funds by selling some of her perfume.
 And after we brought her many bottles of perfume into my house for wrapping and shipping, I couldn’t resist testing a few of them.
 Hiding among expensive niche fragrances, rare natural perfumes by indie perfumers, and cheerfully tacky “celebuscents,” I found a small, shabby box with the name of a perfume that was so famous I had never thought to test it.
-Curious about how old the perfume might be, I opened the box to find an adorable curvy, opaque light blue bottle, and thought I should at least give it a sniff, maybe even spray a bit on my skin, just for “reference” as they say.
+Curious about how old the perfume might be, I opened the box to find an charming vintage-style bottle, opaque light blue and curvy, and thought I should at least give it a sniff, maybe even spray a bit on my skin, just for “reference” as they say.
 But, wait!
 Even before I sprayed—just from sniffing the cap—I knew immediately and without doubt that this was Ruth’s perfume!
 Then I laughed to myself.
 No wonder my mother hadn’t approved.
-This was an inexpensive, ubiquitous perfume, and the most “old lady” of all if the “old lady” perfumes that have ever been: Youth Dew by Estee Lauder.
+This was an inexpensive, ubiquitous perfume, and the most “old lady” of all if the “old lady” perfumes that have ever been: Youth Dew by Estée Lauder.

 Youth Dew’s top notes are spicy notes, orange, bergamot, peach, and aldehydes; the heart notes are clove, rose, ylang-ylang, cinnamon, and orchid; and the base notes are amber, tolu, patchouli, benzoin, and vanilla.
 The Bois de Jasmin perfume blog gives the perfume five stars, saying, “Youth Dew is explosive, but it has something new releases do not: grandeur.
 It is as commanding a scent as you are likely to find, and it hails from an era of perfumery we will not see the likes of again.”